Ship of Theseus

-As the parts of the ship are replaced, the question remains as to whether it is the same ship throughout.
+As the parts of the ship were replaced, the question arose as to whether it was the same ship that Theseus had used.

 The Ship of Theseus, also known as Theseus's Paradox, is a paradox and common thought experiment about whether an object (in the most common stating of the paradox, a ship) is the same object after having all of its original components replaced with others over time.

-In Greek mythology, Theseus, the mythical king of the city of Athens, rescued the children of Athens from King Minos after slaying the minotaur and then escaped onto a ship going to Delos.
+In Greek mythology, Theseus, the mythical king of the city of Athens, rescued the children of Athens from King Minos after slaying the Minotaur and then escaped onto a ship going to Delos.
 Each year, the Athenians would commemorate this by taking the craft on a pilgrimage to Delos to honour Apollo.
-Over time, some of its boards rotted and were replaced.
-A question was raised by ancient philosophers: If no pieces of the original made up the current ship, was it still the Ship of Theseus?
+Over time, various of its timbers rotted and were replaced.
+A question was raised by ancient philosophers: If no pieces of the original remained in the current ship, was it still the Ship of Theseus?
 If it was no longer the same, when had it ceased existing as the original ship?
-Seventeenth century philosopher Thomas Hobbes raised the further question of how to consider a second ship that had been built entirely from pieces removed from the original.
+Seventeenth-century philosopher Thomas Hobbes further questioned how to consider a second ship that had been built entirely from pieces removed from the original.

 In contemporary philosophy, the thought experiment has applications to the philosophical study of identity over time.
 Within the contemporary philosophy of mind, it has inspired a variety of proposed solutions and concepts regarding the persistence of personal identity.

 History

 A fresco from Pompeii depicting Theseus and Ariadne escaping from Crete.
-According to Plutarch, the Athenians preserved the ship that Theseus used to escape by replacing the parts one by one as they decayed.
+According to Plutarch, the Athenians preserved the ship that Theseus used to escape by replacing the parts one-by-one as they decayed.

-In its original formulation, the "Ship of Theseus" paradox concerns a debate over whether a ship that has had all of its components replaced one by one would remain the same ship.
+In its original formulation, the "Ship of Theseus" paradox concerns a debate over whether a ship that has had all of its components replaced one-by-one would remain the same ship.
 The account of the problem has been preserved by Plutarch in his Life of Theseus:

 The ship wherein Theseus and the youth of Athens returned from Crete had thirty oars, and was preserved by the Athenians down even to the time of Demetrius Phalereus, for they took away the old planks as they decayed, putting in new and strong timber in their places, insomuch that this ship became a standing example among the philosophers, for the logical question of things that grow; one side holding that the ship remained the same, and the other contending that it was not the same.